reddio-com/doc/docs/service/overview.md

 With Reddio’s APIs, your integration to Web3.0 can be done in minutes.

-### Highly scalable and reliable
+### Highly scalable, reliable and fast response time

 On layer 2 transactions, 10k TPS are supported.
 99.9% APIs availability is guaranteed.
+Meanwhile your asset trading confirmation is on second level only.

 ### Secure and asset safety